addresscloud/terraform-aws-tile-service/README.md

 ## Install

-Configure a Terraform configuration to setup the module.
+Create a Terraform configuration to setup the module.

 ```hcl
 provider "aws" {